 Dental offices use various methods to sterilize and disinfect in order to kill bacteria and viruses.
 Our staff is well trained in these procedures and their appropriate use.

 There are several acceptable methods for the sterilization of instruments.
-For example, instruments that can withstand high temperatures may be sterilized in a steam autoclave by using steam under pressure or with dry heat in an oven-like environment called the chemiclave.
 Other instruments that cannot be heated are scrubbed clean and then sterilized or disinfected in chemical solutions.
 These various methods of sterilization kill the AIDS virus and all other microscopic organisms capable of causing diseases.

 We use disinfection procedures of surfaces and equipment that cannot be removed for cleaning and sterilization such as countertops, drawer handles, X-ray unit heads, and light handles.
 A chemical agent, registered with the Environmental Protection Agency as a hospital disinfectant, is used in our dental office.
 Disinfection is accomplished in the treatment room between patients to assure that the operatory is absolutely clean and sterile for each patient.